- Singer's plane was flying at 28,000 feet when it began to plummet, official says

 The plane was flying at 28,000 feet when it began to plummet, Gerardo Ruiz, Mexico's transportation secretary, told reporters.
 It crashed in a mountainous area 9,000 feet above sea level, he said.

 Determining what caused Sunday's crash could take up to a year, officials said.

 Authorities were still working Wednesday to identify remains found at the crash site in a remote area of northern Mexico.

-Six others, including two pilots, were also thought to be on board the plane, which took off from Monterrey, Mexico, earlier in the day and soon lost contact with air traffic controllers.
+Rivera and six others were thought to be on board the plane, which lost contact with air traffic controllers soon after takeoff.

-In October, People en Espanol named Rivera to its list of the 25 most powerful women.
+In October, People en Español added her to its list of the 25 most powerful women.

 She performed at a concert in Monterrey on Saturday night before boarding the Learjet, which took off early Sunday and lost contact with air traffic controllers about 60 miles into the trip.

 Just hours before she died, Rivera opened up to reporters about her divorce and the inner strength she found, thanks to her family.